kristjanv001/jupiter-clone/README.md

 ## 📑 To Do

-- Re-factor: Heading component out of App component
 - Slider: Remove right / left gutter if not the end / beginning
 - Wait for initial data to be loaded before showing the layout?
 - Load content on scroll
 - Apply Smart crop to images
-- Create a TypeScript interface for data
+- Create a TypeScript interface for data?
+Is it worth it?
 - Remove "any" types
 - Custom lazy loading placeholder
 - Background gradient overlay